355 Comments

 Expand full comment

-Simon Powell's avatar
+Simon Simple's avatar

 Great stuff Steve, really well done.
 Have you heard of “She’s Not Your Trauma/Therapy”?It’s essentially a framework for domestic violence work.
 The idea being that a man suffering from mental health issues cannot, and should not, use this as an excuse for being abusive towards his female intimate partner.